Frederick, Maryland: Transportation

 From 1896 to 1961, Frederick was served by the Hagerstown & Frederick Railway, an interurban trolley service that was among the last surviving systems of its kind in the United States.

 The city is served by MARC commuter rail service, which operates several trains daily on the former Baltimore and Ohio Railroad's Old Main Line and Metropolitan Branch subdivisions to Washington, D.C.; Express bus route 991, which operates to the Shady Grove Metrorail Station, and a series of buses operated by TransIT services of Frederick, Maryland.
 Greyhound Lines also serves the city.

 Frederick Municipal Airport has a mile-long runway and a second 3600' runway.

 Beginning in the 1990s, Frederick has invested in several urban infrastructure projects, including streetscape, new bus routes, as well as multi-use paths.
 A circular road, Monocacy Boulevard, is an important component to the revitalization of its historic core.

-The Mayor's Ad-hoc Bicycle Committee was formed in 2010 and given the mission to achieve designation for the City as a Bicycle Friendly Community (BFC) by the League of American Bicyclists.
+The Mayor's Ad-hoc Bicycle Committee was formed in 2010 and given the mission to achieve designation for the city as a Bicycle Friendly Community (BFC) by the League of American Bicyclists.
 The first application resulted in an Honorable Mention.
 Upon reapplication In 2012, Frederick achieved the bronze level BFC designation.
-The City's third application resulted in re-certification as a Bronze Bicycle Friendly Community.
+The city's third application resulted in re-certification as a Bronze Bicycle Friendly Community.
 Work is ongoing to achieve an even stronger designation (Silver) at the time of the next application.

 In 2013, the Mayor's Ad-hoc Bicycle Committee was expanded in scope to include pedestrian issues and was formally adopted by Resolution 13-08 as a permanent standing committee called the Bicycle and Pedestrian Advisory Committee (BPAC).
 The BPAC advises City officials and staff on the sound development, management, and safe use of The City of Frederick's pedestrian and bicycle systems as they relate to infrastructure, accessibility, and promoting the benefits of these systems.

+In 2024, the BPAC was renamed as the Active Mobility Advisory Committee (AMAC), wish a larger scope targeting other forms of transportation including "walking, biking, skateboarding,... wheelchair, e-scooter, or any other form of micromobility."